This tutorial is part of the guide for the Kigali Sim.

 Tutorial 3 will expand our model to include multiple equipment applications and refrigerant substances across ABC Country's complete national inventory.
 You'll learn to model commercial refrigeration, air conditioning, and other sectors while comparing different refrigerants and their climate impacts - building toward a comprehensive national HFC profile.

-Previous: Tutorial 1 | Next: Tutorial 3
+Previous: Tutorial 1 | Return to Guide Index | Next: Tutorial 3

 This tutorial is part of the ABC Country case study series demonstrating progressive HFC policy analysis using Kigali Sim.